We make every effort to give the best service possible to everyone who attends our practice.

 A complaint can be made by a patient, or anyone else who has been affected by the action, omission or decision of the practice that led to the complaint.
 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have his or her permission to do so.
 A letter signed by the person concerned will be required, unless they are incapable (due to illness or age) of providing this.

-The Independent Complaints Advocacy Service (ICAS) tel: 0845 120 3782 can assist you with making a formal complaint.
+You can also contact the Independent Complaints Advocacy Service (ICAS) tel: 0845 120 3782 who can assist you with making a formal complaint.

 Should you continue to remain unhappy with the outcome, you can refer the matter to the Parliamentary and Health Service Ombudsman who is independent of the NHS and government tel: 0345 015 4033.